fringillidaes/Mediaserver/README.md

 # Mediaserver
 This is a sort of do it yourself guide to migrating your cloudbox setup to an all in one docker-compose setup.
 This is mainly targeted at people who have found their suite of apps that they need and have gained Linux and docker experience using it.
-This is targeted at a Usenet setup.
+This is targeted at a Usenet setup while a plex torrent setup is in the works.

 # Prerequisites
 You will need:
-  - Some dedicated server running ubuntu 18.04.
+  - Some dedicated server running Ubuntu 22.04 LTS.
 (Could technically run any other OS but directions may not translate over.)
   - SSH client.
   - Clean install.